2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 The first is when an address is reused in several different Bitcoin transactions.
 This is what we talked about earlier: this heuristic deduces that all UTXOs passed through this address belong to a single entity.

 Internal address reuse does not occur when it spans multiple transactions, but rather when it occurs within a single transaction.
 Indeed, if the same address used to lock an input is used as the output of a transaction, then we can deduce that this output still belongs to the same user (change), and that the second output represents the actual payment.
-This other heuristic enables the perpetuation of a funds trace across several transactions.
+This other heuristic enables the tracing of funds across several transactions.

 ![BTC204](assets/fr/045.webp)